qkqpttgf/OneManager-php/readme.md

 > ~~Click the button [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy) to Deploy a new app~~(`"We couldn't deploy your app because the source code violates the Salesforce Acceptable Use and External-Facing Services Policy."`)
 >
-> Star this project, then Fork, create a app in Heroku, then turn to the Deploy tab, "Deployment method" via "Connect GitHub", select your github fork.
+> Star this project, then Fork, create an app in Heroku, then turn to the Deploy tab, "Deployment method" via "Connect GitHub", select your github fork.

 ---